Jean Segura Player Props: Marlins vs. Red Sox

-The Miami Marlins, including Jean Segura and his .400 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Kaleb Ort and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.
+Jean Segura -- with a slugging percentage of .417 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Boston Red Sox, with Brayan Bello on the hill, on June 29 at 6:10 PM ET.

-In his most recent game, he notched a home run while going 2-for-5 against the Red Sox.
+In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.

 Jean Segura Game Info & Props vs. the Red Sox